For daily wit & wisdom, sign up for the Almanac newsletter.

 Mechanics aside, this was a very strange life for our orange squash friends!

-Everywhere cheered if the trebuchet worked and made a compassionate “ahhh” if it failed.
-A couple of people felt bad for the squash (though they were mostly overgrown and inedible).
+Everyone cheered if the trebuchet worked and sighed a compassionate “ahhh” if it failed.
+A couple of people felt bad for the squashes even though most were overgrown and inedible.

 I guess some pumpkins are made into pumpkin pies to be gobbled up.
 Some are carved into jack-o’-lanterns to smile on Halloween.